fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 The options tell the component about two things:

-* where to find the UI Options HTML templates included in Infusion: the `templatePrefix` option, and
+* where to find the UI Options HTML templates included in Infusion: the `terms.templatePrefix` option, and
-* where to find the message bundles, the strings that will be used in the interface: the `messagePrefix` option.
+* where to find the message bundles, the strings that will be used in the interface: the `terms.messagePrefix` option.

-In the code above, the `messagePrefix` option is referencing the default strings provided by the component.
+In the code above, the `terms.messagePrefix` option is referencing the default strings provided by the component.

 ## Congratulations! ##